dloscutoff/pip/Documentation/Regex operations.md

 Usage: `s@?x`

-Returns the start index of the first match of Pattern `x` in Scalar `s`, or nil if Pattern was not found.
+Returns the start index of the first match of Pattern `x` in Scalar `s`, or nil if no match was found.

 ### Find all indices: `@*`